 All of this money is designed to help protect you from long-term costs, and make it easier to remain stable after a tragedy that cannot be reversed.
 Because you may have a right to any or all of these costs, it’s not uncommon for a car accident recovery to be $100,000 or more.

-Talk to a Kennesaw Car Accident Lawyer for Free
+Talk to a Kennesaw Car Accident Attorney Today for Free